Optimality and robustness in path-planning under initial uncertainty: Deterministic setting overview

 A {\em value function} is then defined as the minimal cost-to-termination from a given location; i.e., $ u(\x,t) \; = \; \inf_{\ba(\cdot)} \J \left( \x,t, \ba(\cdot) \right). $ The principle of dynamic programming is based on a {\em tail optimality} property of optimal controls; i.e.,

 should hold for any small $\tau>0$.
-Assuming that the value function is smooth, one can use a Talyor series expansion and then let $\tau \to 0$ to derive a time-dependent Hamilton-Jacobi PDE that $u$ must satisfy:
+Assuming that the value function is smooth, one can use a Taylor series expansion and then let $\tau \to 0$ to derive a time-dependent Hamilton-Jacobi PDE that $u$ must satisfy:

 subject to a {\it terminal condition} $u(\x,T)=q(\x), \; \forall \x \in \R^d$.
 Since the value function is generally not smooth, this PDE usually does not have a classical solution.
-The non-uniqueness of weak (locally Lipschitz) solutions made it necessary to introduce additional test conditions \cite{crandall1981viscosity} that pick out a {\em viscosity solution} of this PDE -- the unique weak solution that coincides with the value function of the original control problem.
+The non-uniqueness of weak (locally Lipschitz) solutions made it necessary to introduce additional test conditions \cite{crandall1983viscosity} that pick out a {\em viscosity solution} of this PDE -- the unique weak solution that coincides with the value function of the original control problem.

 Even though the approach presented in this paper for treating the initial uncertainty is general, all of our examples will be based on {\it isotropic} problems, in which the cost and speed of motion depend only on $\x$.
 We let $A=\{ \ba \in \R^d \, \mid \, |\ba| = 1 \}$ and interpret $\ba$ as the chosen direction of motion.
 Then $K(\x, \ba, t ) = K(\x,t)$ and $\Bf ( \x, \ba, t ) = f (\x,t) \ba$, with $f$ encoding the speed of motion through the point $\x$.
 In this case, the optimal direction is known analytically: $\ba^* = -\nabla u / |\nabla u|$ and \eqref{eq:tHJB} reduces to a {\it time-dependent Eikonal equation}